MengleiMin/Molly.github.io/source/_posts/2020-03-22-English-communication.md

  14. Feel free to come with feedback or let me know if you see an typos
  15. Sorry I'm a Jade noob, but if I understand you both correctly.
 Is the alternatives:
  16. I assume some dependency in my service is wrongful, would like to find the cause myself.
 Any tips on what to look for?
+ 17. For xxx, we are opting to xxx, do you see any issues?
+ 18. no worries at all. we all do our best
+ 19. Yes it is, but since I am only using it inside IrisRequestMapper at the moment, I decided to define it locally for now.
+I consider your suggestion in mind if there are more use cases in the project

 -----